katzwebservices/dsidxpress/readme.txt

 == Changelog ==

+= 1.1.29 =

+* Refined the result page loading code so that some non-location based URLs will still show results.

 = 1.1.28 =

 * Ensured that a location is requsted before a result page URL is served.
 * Not found pages now return a 404 HTTP status code when either a) there's no location specified or b) the plugin isn't activated.
 * Prevented plugin from activating itself on any URL that starts with "idx" and has other characters after it.

 = 1.1.27 =